rotundasoftware/cartero/README.md

 Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.

 #### Q: The "watch" task terminates on JS/CSS errors.
-How can I keep it running through errors?
+Can I keep it running through errors?

-Use the Grunt `--force` flag:

 	grunt cartero:dev --watch --force

 #### Q: I'm getting the error: EMFILE, too many open files

-EMFILE mean you've reached the OS limit of concurrently open files.
+EMFILE means you've reached the OS limit of concurrently open files.
 There isn't much we can do about it, however you can increase the limit yourself.

 Add `ulimit -n [number of files]` to your .bashrc/.zshrc file to increase the soft limit.